lisa-lumos/Snowflake/reference/05-general-ref.md

 The SEARCH_PATH is not used inside views or UDFs.
 All unqualified objects in a view or UDF definition will be resolved in the view's or UDF's schema only.

 ## Constraints
+Snowflake supports defining and maintaining constraints, but does not enforce them, except for the NOT NULL constraint.

+Snowflake supports the following constraint types, from the ANSI SQL standard:
+- UNIQUE
+- PRIMARY KEY
+- FOREIGN KEY
+- NOT NULL

+For Snowflake Time Travel, when previous versions of a table are copied, the current version of the constraints on the table are used, because Snowflake does not store previous versions of constraints in table metadata.

+Constraints can be defined on a single column, or on multiple columns in the same table.
+For multi-column constraints (i.e. compound primary keys or unique keys), the columns are ordered, and each column has a corresponding key sequence.

 ## SQL Variables